This post may contain affiliate links. Please read my disclosure policy.

 - Chocolate chips – I used dark chocolate chips since they’re more bitter and richer, making them a great contrast with the sweet cookie dough.
 But semi-sweet works good too.
 Milk chocolate may be a little sweet but if you like super sweet things, go on!

 - Flour – I love using oat flour for this recipe because it makes a delicious flavored cookie dough!
-But all-purpose or gluten-free all-purpose flour also work (see notes below on heat treating all-purpose flour).
+All-purpose flour works too but it is recommended to heat treat all-purpose flour if consuming raw (see notes below on heat treating all-purpose flour).
 I haven’t tested with almond flour but I’m confident that would work too.
 I wouldn’t recommend using coconut flour.

 - Peanut butter – Peanut butter helps the texture of this cookie dough and I love the flavor it brings!
 But cashew butter, almond butter or any nut butter also work.
 Use sunflower butter to make this recipe nut free.